Practice Essentials

 If the acidosis is marked and/or of acute onset, the patient may report headache, lack of energy, nausea, and vomiting.

-An increase in minute ventilation of up to 4- to- 8-fold may occur in persons with respiratory compensation.
+An increase in minute ventilation of up to four- to- eight-fold may occur in persons with respiratory compensation.

 Effects on the cardiovascular system include direct impairment of myocardial contraction (especially at a pH < 7.2), tachycardia, and increased risk of ventricular fibrillation or heart failure with pulmonary edema.
 Patients may report dyspnea upon exertion or, in severe cases, at rest.